platerflow/PlaterFlow/README.md

 * Wherever you place the binary, inside that folder there should be input and output folders.
 This is a current requirement.
 * SuperSlicer does not output thumbnails when used in CLI mode, sadly.
+* Does currently not upload to moonraker (yet), I'm just glad I got it working at this point.

 ## Install
 Download from releases or build yourself: